device42/servicenow_device42_mapping/README.md

 ### To Do
 -----------------------------

-    * add customers integration
-    * add error advance error handling
+    * add advanced error handling